ldj01/e-s-t/README.md

 * Top of Atmosphere Reflectance (TOA)
   - TOA products can be generated using the [LEDAPS](https://github.com/USGS-EROS/espa-surface-reflectance) or [L8_SR](https://github.com/USGS-EROS/espa-surface-reflectance) software found in our [espa-surface-reflectance](https://github.com/USGS-EROS/espa-surface-reflectance) project.
 Or through our ondemand processing system [ESPA](https://espa.cr.usgs.gov), be sure to select the ENVI output format.
 * Elevation
-  - Elevation data is expected to be in the same projection and image dimensions as the TOA products and in the ENVI file format.
+  - Elevation data is expected to be in the same projection, resolution, and image dimensions as the TOA products as well as in the ENVI file format.
 The filename is also expected be `<sceneid>_dem.img`: where <b>sceneid</b> is the Landsat Scene ID of the data being processed.
 * ASTER GED
   - ASTER GED data can be [found here](https://lpdaac.usgs.gov/data_access/data_pool).
 However it will automatically be retrieved for you as needed and cleaned up.
 * North American Regional Reanalysis (NARR)
-  - NARR data, it would be best to utilize the `lst_aux_data` software provided in this project to download and build your own archive for the dates you require.
+  - NARR data, it would be best to utilize the Land Surface Temperature Auxiliary Archive Generation software provided in this project to download and build your own archive for the dates you require.
+See [LST Auxiliary Data](lst_auxiliary_data/README.md).

 ### Data Postprocessing
 After compiling the [espa-product-formatter](https://github.com/USGS-EROS/espa-product-formatter) libraries and tools, the `convert_espa_to_gtif` and `convert_espa_to_hdf` command-line tools can be used to convert the ESPA internal file format to HDF or GeoTIFF.
 Otherwise the data will remain in the ESPA internal file format, which includes each band in the ENVI file format (i.e. raw binary file with associated ENVI header file) and an overall XML metadata file.